-HOW to lose $1,729,631.00
+How to Lose $1,729,631.00

-Several clients (before hiring me) lost a combined total of $1,729,631 because (for whatever their reason) they failed to file their real estate documents publicly with the county recorder.
+Several clients (before hiring me) lost a combined total of $1,729,631 because (for whatever reason) they failed to file their real estate documents publicly with the county recorder.
 Their property rights, as evidenced by various deeds, trusts, assignments, land contracts, mortgages, and liens—simply went unnoticed.
 Most of the properties were lost to the taxing authorities or through foreclosure because the clients were never notified of a property auction.
 Other properties were sold or mortgaged to third parties who had no idea that my clients also had prior property claims.
-Whatever the cause, $1.7 million is an alarming figure when the solution against such loss is so easy.
+Whatever the cause, $1.7 million is an alarming figure when the solution to such a loss is so easy.

-Multiple transfers.
 Nationwide, state property laws encourage, but do not require anyone with property interests to record them in their county recording office.
 Recording real estate transfer documents protects against situations where the same property interest is transferred multiple times (i.e., the seller grants a mortgage for the same property to two different lenders).
 State laws all but determine which party’s interest prevails based upon when a deed, mortgage or other documented interest is filed with the recording office.
 The laws predominantly favor those who properly record their property interests over those who don’t.

 The list is not exhaustive, but generally, all real estate deeds need to be filed.
-Where land contracts are concerned, it is important that the buyer have a Memorandum of Land Contract recorded.
-Too often is the case where a seller has sold a property out from underneath a land contract buyer, all because no evidence of the sale was ever recorded.
+Where land contracts are concerned, it is important that the buyer has a Memorandum of Land Contract recorded.
+Too often a seller has sold a property out from underneath a land contract buyer, because no evidence of the sale was ever recorded.